thirdeyeclub/thirdeyeclub/README.md

 >🏹 *Seven years of web development and digital marketing expertise.*

->🧠 I am currently a Senior Fullstack Developer at [Impairment Science, Inc](https://www.impairmentscience.com/) where the neuroscience and code met.
+>🧠 I am currently a Senior Fullstack Developer at [Impairment Science, Inc](https://www.impairmentscience.com/) where neuroscience and code met.

 >🚀 I am currently writing smart contracts for the Solana ecosystem.